Great Gift Ideas in my Italy Gift Guide or My Amazon store!

 I still remember my mother saying, “I didn’t get addicted to coffee until I was 26.”
 It rang like a “You’ll shoot your eye out” threat in my head for years.

 But luckily, American coffee never tempted me, though I grew an appreciation for coffee ice cream.
-And for some strange reason, I resisted the $4 lattes and coffee drinks from Starbucks and never got into that, either.
+And for some strange reason, I resisted the $4 lattes and pseudo-milkshake coffee drinks from Starbucks and never got into that, either.
 I had the occasional caramel Frappuccino, but now when I go home it doesn’t tempt me at all.

-I was here a full three years, having the occasional coffee or cappuccino with students/friends or Saturday mornings with Sante.
-Half the times I was there more for the cornetto/brioche than the coffee.
-At the end in Rome, I discovered a bar that makes a mean cappuccino with BAILEYs and that was starting to get addictive.
+I was here a full three years, having the occasional coffee or cappuccino with students/friends or Saturday mornings with S. Half the times I was there more for the cornetto/brioche than the coffee.
+At the end in Rome, I discovered a bar that makes a mean cappuccino with BAILEYs clotted cream and that was starting to get addictive.
 But yet I kept to only one or two a week.
 Nothing serious, and I didn’t miss it the days I didn’t have it.

 Until now.